ckhaha1224/Capstone13/README.md

 The python3.7 command for StreamAndFindPerson.py, testfile.py, PARROTML.py and takeoff.py should work as intended.
 Make sure to DEMO the Parrot Drone in an environment that is free of obstacles as the drone should have some space to maneuver when it first initializes.
 The UBC Health Sciences building is a prime location!
 Make sure to fix the motor of the drone before flying it again.
 Make sure to acquire a new case for the sensor (obstacle avoidance) module.

+**Description of python code:**
+-	ParrotDrone.py: Miscellaneous code for drone connection, etc.
+-	StreamAndFindPerson.py: Command the drone based on both ML model and the sensor readings
+-	artificial_potential_field.py: Contains the artificial potential field algorithm
+-	testfile.py: Command the drone based on the sensor readings, do “python3.7 testfile.py” to run the stand alone sensor-command code
+-	takeoff.py: Sample code to take off and land the drone to see the stability of drone
+-	PARROTML.py: Code example for running the standalone ML model – Third Version

+## Section 7 - Future Work
+It is advised for a Linux expert to be part of this project so that all the Linux debugging is done faster and more efficiently, without damaging the rest of the environments.
+Make sure to read through all of the useful links as all the information here comes from these websites and if there is anything missing, there is a high chance that it could be found in one of the provided links!

+For starters, the future capstone project can get the presenter server running.
+Presenter server allows tracking to be viewed from the PC GUI (MobaXTerm).
+This will require additional packages and will require the Atlas board to be connected to the internet to download and install the packages.

+Fixing the internet connection so that the drone simultaneously connects to the board while the internet is active is another goal for the future capstone group.

+The Parrot Drone also responds slowly to movements and more modification needs to be done to make it more responsive.